pyscript/pyscript/docs/howtos/passing-objects.md

     # Import and use JS function and variable into Python
     from js import name, addTwoNumbers

-    #import the js developer console so we can display our results
+    #import the js browser's dev console so we can display our results
     from js import console
     console.log(f"Hello {name}")
     console.log("Adding 1 and 2 in Javascript: " + str(addTwoNumbers(1, 2)))